Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 5. Lighten the feeling of the room with texture and color.

-6. Change out artwork.
+6. Change out artwork for a fresh look.

-7. Add fresh plants and flowers.
+7. Add fresh plants and faux flowers for a pop of color.

 8. Use baskets to contain clutter.